zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

    We have [The .NET Portability Analyzer](https://docs.microsoft.com/en-us/dotnet/standard/analyzers/portability-analyzer) that can be used to assess how much work is required for a migration.
 We know projects that can migrate with a single configuration change and others who had to do some work based on the application's complexity and code dependencies.
 The .NET Portability Analyzer can give you a good idea of how much effort is required to migrate to a newer version including an assessment of all your code dependencies.

-2. When a .NET Core version is EoL (End-of-life), does that mean we cannot host our solution in Azure?
+2. When a .NET Core version is EoL (End-of-Life), does that mean we cannot host our solution in Azure?

    After the End-Of-Lime time, .NET Core patch updates will no longer be available for .NET Core 2.2.
 Your application will still run. .NET Core 2.2 was released as a non-LTS (Long Term Support) release.
 A non-LTS ("Current") release is supported for three months after the next release.
 For hosting applications that you do not intend to update often, we suggest LTS releases.
 LTS releases include features and components that have been stabilized, requiring few updates over a longer support release lifetime.
 The supported upgrade path from .NET Core 2.2 is via .NET Core 3.1. .NET Core 3.1 is released December 3, 2019, as a long-term support release.